-Figure 1 shows the structure of TGS5141.
+Figure 1 shows the structure of TGS5042.
 The gas sensing layer is sandwiched between a stainless steel washer (counter electrode) and a stainless steel cap (working electrode), together with gas diffusion control stainless film and backing layers.
 This assembly is placed in the compartment of the stainless steel can.
-A charcoal filter is installed inside the stainless steel cap.
+Water is stored in the bottom compartment and a charcoal filter is installed inside the stainless steel cap.